 Registrants should note:

-- All ROIs will be provided to ARTC and construction contractors for review and evaluation
+• All ROIs will be provided to ARTC and construction contractors for their information

-- ARTC, construction contractors and ICN have no contractual or other legal obligation to suppliers arising out of the ROI process with respect to the consideration, evaluation, acceptance or rejection of any registration of interest, or the failure to consider, evaluate or accept any registration of interest.
+• ARTC and construction contractors have no contractual or other legal obligation to registrants arising out of the ROI process with respect to the consideration, evaluation, acceptance or rejection of any registration of interest, or the failure to consider, evaluate or accept any registration of interest

 It is important that businesses registering their interest are aware that their registration does not guarantee that they will progress further in any procurement processes.